 Sometimes I’m asked if I’ll visit a school to talk with students about the writing process.
 Mostly I decline.
-But if the school is close or I have a friend on staff I have been known to say yes.
+But if the school is close by or I have a friend on staff, I have been known to say yes.

 Here’s the highlights of two years of conversations.

 I love talking to kids about reading, writing and their favourite books.
 I love how interested kids are in the craft of book construction.
 Young children know how hard finding the right words is.
 When you’re just learning to write, you understand this very deeply.
 This can be something we forget as we get older.

 When I’m talking to middle-graders, I tell them where an idea for a story came from.
 And if I’ve set a story in their school (and I have done that a couple of times), I love the looks of excitement.
 Their school is famous!
 Children understand that setting something into print makes it shareable and makes it last.